 Beyond the office, Kay is an avid traveler and an advanced PADI certified scuba diver.
 Her next aspiration is to swim with whale sharks and reach the bottom of the Great Blue Hole in Belize.

 Having spent over ten years in the industry in a variety of roles, Michelle has learned her true passion is in operations.
-She serves as a Senior Project Director for the team, ensuring best-in-class execution on client engagements.
+She serves as the Director of Operations for the team, ensuring best-in-class execution on client engagements.
 She coordinates internal teams, external partners and research respondents across a variety of methodologies and solutions.
 Michelle leverages her past experience in analytics to ensure projects are always moving forward with strong insights, reliable accuracy and impactful actionability.

 Prior to joining Strategy3, Michelle was a senior analyst and research design manager at Millward Brown.
 During her time there, she supported a variety of clients in the technology, CPG, and retail space.
 This included two years working in the UK office where she supported the global insights team at Unilever.

 Michelle holds a Bachelor of Business Administration in Marketing from Texas A&M University.
 Michelle is an avid traveller who recently checked her fifth continent off the list.
-Aside from being a travel bug, she enjoys sports, both as a spectator yelling on her beloved Texas A&M Aggies (win or lose), and as a participant.
-She plays tennis and has completed numerous half marathons and MS150 bicycle rides from Houston to Austin.
+Aside from traveling, she enjoys sports, both as a spectator yelling on her beloved Texas A&M Aggies (win or lose), and as a participant.
+She plays tennis and has completed the Chicago marathon, numerous half marathons and MS150 bicycle rides from Houston to Austin.

 Passionate about understanding how consumer needs and consumption trends shape behavioral change, Muriel enjoys combining both her qualitative and quantitative skills to strategically unveil business actions that will support brands as they keep up with a fast-evolving consumer’s world.
 Muriel’s two favorite things about Strategy3 are the variety of client industries she is engaged with, and the constant opportunities to learn from and laugh with the team.